MISP/misp-website/content/research-projects.md

 - Common assumed (survey) reasons why organizations are not sharing.
 - Common reasons why organizations are sharing.

-In order to integrate as much data as possible and to avoid pre-interview categorization, we will perform free interviews.
+In order to integrate as much data as possible and to avoid pre-interview categorization, we perform free interviews.

-#### Example list

-Common reasons why organizations are not sharing (ref.
-Goldenberg, I., Soeters, J. and Dean, W.H. eds.,) as an example list:

-- Lack of trust within the community
-- Cultural reason (language)
-- Cultural reason (geopolitical)
-- Pride (my information is so critical, so I don't share it)
-- Shame on the information owned (cannot share because it's not interesting in their point-of-view)
-- Don't see the benefit of sharing
-- Not used to share information
-- Don't share information in communities (only ad-hoc mode - email/phone/conf call)

-Common reasons why organizations are sharing:

-- Increasing cohesion (positive effect on the community)
-- Create common approaches (such as: context, data model, predictability)
-- Increase network and partnership (it increases trust)
-- Cross-checking (creates a validation or counter analysis)

-### (3.2) Data analysis model
+### Data Analysis Model

-- Collecting structured information from sharing platforms (e.g. MISP data to refine or use existing)
+- Collection of structured information from sharing platforms.
-- Interviews (unstructured or semi-structured model) [^2]
+- Conducting interviews using an unstructured or semi-structured approach[^2].

-Structured information from sharing platforms such as the type of information shared, the activity per organizations and the contextualization applied to the collection of information.
-Partially structured information from the interviews.
-Different data analysis technics will be applied especially to cross-validate data from sharing platforms and the unstructured data collected from interviews.

-### (3.3) Expected results and contribution
+### Expected Results and Contribution

-The research results will include the description of social practices which participate to information sharing.

-Our goal is to discover, elaborate and test social models to qualify specific aspects.

-- The distinction between producing and conveying [^1] organizations (producing and sharing participants can be different)
+Our research aims to detail the social practices that facilitate information sharing.
+The focus is on uncovering and testing social models to better understand specific dynamics in this area.
+Key areas of exploration will include:

+- Differentiating between organizations that primarily produce information and those that disseminate it [^1], acknowledging that producers and sharers may be distinct entities.
-- The description of the context surrounding the production and sharing of an information
+- Describing the contextual factors surrounding the creation and dissemination of information.
-- The description of sharing dynamics in sharing communities
+- Analyzing the dynamics of information sharing within communities.
-- An exploration of factors to improve sharing
+- Investigating factors that could enhance the effectiveness of sharing practices.

-These qualifications can be then used to improve detection mechanisms within organizations.
+These insights are expected to contribute to the development of more sophisticated detection mechanisms within organizations.

-### (4) Conclusion
+### Conclusion

-The research results might be impacted by the following parameters:
+The outcomes of our research could be influenced by several factors:

-- Risk of too much diversity (heterogeneous) in dataset
+- The challenge of managing a highly diverse (heterogeneous) dataset.
-- Tampered/false information from the sharing communities
+- The presence of tampered or false information within sharing communities.
-- Limited dataset (representativity) on specific sharing communities
+- Constraints related to the representativeness of the dataset, particularly concerning specific sharing communities.
-- Potential strong deviation from standards
+- Significant deviations from established standards in data collection or analysis.
-- Inability to collect data due to the confidentiality level of specific sharing communities
+- Challenges in data collection due to high confidentiality levels within certain sharing communities.

 ## Bibliography